SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

        ```
 > Hint: This step only needs to be executed in case you have created a new project.
 As we are using an exsisting project in this tutorial, you can skip this step as the mta file is already added

+16. There are *two* different options to run your created application.
+You can either run your application locally on your machine(a) or deploy it to SAP Launchpad Service(b):

+	a) If you want to **run your application locally**, open the *mta.yaml* and remove the launchpad artifacts: *BusinessPartnerValidation-launchpad*, *BusinessPartnerValidation-app-content*, *comsapbpBusinessPartners*

+	b) In case you want to **deploy the application to the SAP Launchpad Service**, open the *mta.yaml* and remove the *BusinessPartnerValidation-ui* section in the code

 ### Test your application